 Over the years I've been lucky enough to have a number of brides choose to wear my one of my hats or headpieces on their wedding day, either choosing pieces from my ready-to-wear range or working with me on bespoke commissions, and it always feel an honour to play a part.

-However, this year I had the rather unique task of making a headpiece to wear for my own wedding day!
+However, in 2019 I had the rather unique task of making a headpiece to wear for my own wedding day!

 The very first thing confirmed for our wedding was actually my dress - a 1930s style beaded number which set the tone for the rest of the day in many ways.
 So when it came to designing my headpiece I drew inspiration from the champagne colour of the dress, 30s style and my love of feathers (which was also a nod to my burlesque days and how I met Steve, my now husband).
 I knew I also had to have a birdcage veil as I just love them!